-1. A committee must appoint a rapporteur (or two co-rapporteurs in the case of monitoring reports) for each report it wishes to bring before the Congress for examination.
-Rapporteurs and co-rapporteurs for monitoring reports must be designated in accordance with Rule 75.
-Co-rapporteurs appointed for thematic reports where it is necessary to reflect both the local and regional dimensions of the issue, should fulfil the following criteria, they should be from:

-- a. different chambers; - b. different national delegations.

-2. If a rapporteur is no longer able to act, the committee must appoint a replacement or, if it is unable to do so, the chair of the committee may appoint a replacement himself or herself.

-3. Any member of a committee, or replacement delegate duly assigned to that committee, may present his or her candidature for the position of rapporteur to the committee, but a committee must ensure that there is a fair distribution of rapporteurships between the two chambers, the political groups and non-affiliated members, genders and national delegations.

-4. Reports are drawn up in one of the two official languages of the Council of Europe, English and French.
+- 1. A committee must appoint a rapporteur (or two co-rapporteurs in the case of monitoring reports) for each report it wishes to bring before the Congress for examination.
+Rapporteurs and co-rapporteurs for monitoring reports must be designated in accordance with Rule 76.
+Co-rapporteurs appointed for thematic reports where it is necessary to reflect both the local and regional dimensions of the issue, should fulfil the following criteria, they should be from: - a. different chambers: - b. different national delegations. - 2.
+If a rapporteur is no longer able to act, the committee must appoint a replacement or, if it is unable to do so, the chair of the committee may appoint a replacement himself or herself. - 3.
+Any member of a committee, or replacement delegate duly assigned to that committee, may present his or her candidature for the position of rapporteur to the committee, but a committee must ensure that there is a fair distribution of rapporteurships between the two chambers, the political groups and non-affiliated members, genders and national delegations. - 4.
+Reports are drawn up in one of the two official languages of the Council of Europe, English and French.
 Rapporteurs must therefore have sufficient fluency in one of those languages to be able to draft in it.

-5. Reports presented for adoption to a chamber may only be presented by rapporteurs who sit in that chamber.

-6. A rapporteur who, in exceptional circumstances, is not available to participate in a committee meeting or a chamber or plenary sitting when his or her report is due to be examined may choose a member of his or her committee to replace him or her.

-7. A rapporteur is responsible for the preparation and presentation of his or her report for approval by the committee and for adoption by the Congress or a chamber.

-8. It is the duty of a rapporteur to represent the views of his or her committee as a whole.

-9. This rule applies to rapporteurs appointed by a bureau.
+- 5. Reports presented for adoption to a chamber may only be presented by rapporteurs who sit in that chamber. - 6.
+A rapporteur who, in exceptional circumstances, is not available to participate in a committee meeting or a chamber or plenary sitting when his or her report is due to be examined may choose a member of his or her committee to replace him or her. - 7.
+A rapporteur is responsible for the preparation and presentation of his or her report for approval by the committee and for adoption by the Congress or a chamber. - 8.
+It is the duty of a rapporteur to represent the views of his or her committee as a whole. - 9.
+This rule applies to rapporteurs appointed by a bureau. - 10.
+Concerning election observation missions, electoral assessment missions and reports on transversal issues in electoral matters, rapporteurs must be appointed in accordance with Rule 84.11.